Adaptive Reinforcement Learning for Unobservable Random Delays: Detailed Model Description

 \subsection{Training Algorithm}

 This section presents the full version of the training algorithm from Section \ref{sec:mbpac-training}.
-As with SAC, we assume that $\pi_\theta$ is represented as a reparameterizable policy that is a deterministic function with independent noise input.
+As with SAC, we assume that $\pi_\theta$ is represented as a reparameterizable policy that is a deterministic function with independent noise input. \johncomment[disable]{Consider moving the gradient updates out of the algorithm, instead have them as equations} \fi